Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 This course introduces the fundamental principles of

-examples.
-It is intended for aerospace GNC/AOCS
+missile guidance.
+It is intended for aerospace

-engineers, space mission designers, spacecraft systems engineers, technical
+GNC engineers, space mission designers, spacecraft systems engineers, technical

 managers, and graduate students, who are interested in a comprehensive overview

-course is based on the instructor’s two AIAA textbooks: “Space Vehicle Dynamics and Control (2nd
+course is based on the instructor’s two AIAA textbooks: “Space Vehicle

-edition, 2008)” and “Space Vehicle Guidance, Control, and Astrodynamics (2015),” with additional new materials on emerging
+Dynamics and Control (2nd edition, 2008)” and “Space Vehicle Guidance, Control, and

 - The fundamentals of classical orbital dynamics and modern computational astrodynamics